awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 For example, say that one of your Resource Groups is named PatchedAMIs\.
 This Resource Group includes a list of 25 Windows Amazon Machine Images \(AMIs\) that are routinely patched\.
 If you run an automation that uses the `AWS-CreateManagedWindowsInstance` runbook and target this Resource Group, then Systems Manager creates a child automation for each of the 25 AMIs\.
 This means, that by targeting the PatchedAMIs Resource Group, the automation creates 25 instances from a list of patched AMIs\.
 The parent automation is complete when all child automations complete processing or reach a final state\.

 The following AWS CLI command applies to the PatchAMIs Resource Group example\.
-The command takes the *AmiId* parameter for the \-\-target\-parameter\-name option\.
+The command takes the *AmiId* parameter for the `--target-parameter-name` option\.
 The command doesn't include an additional parameter defining which type of instance to create from each AMI\.
-The `AWS-CreateManagedWindowsInstance` runbook defaults to the t2\.medium instance type, so this command would create 25 t2\.medium EC2 instances for Windows Server\.
+The `AWS-CreateManagedWindowsInstance` runbook defaults to the t2\.medium instance type, so this command would create 25 t2\.medium Amazon EC2 instances for Windows Server\.

 ```
 aws ssm start-automation-execution \